Kaltura, Captioning Tools

 Best practices and recommendations to create better captions

-Effective and efficient captioning is a practiced skill.
+Effective and efficient captioning is a practiced skill and this service does not pretend to replace our campus experts at DRES.
 This service is provided to the campus in order to provide more accessibility for content that otherwise would not be captioned by a person.
 The ASR tool does not record everything verbatim, it drops ummms and uhhhs for example.
 It also does not provide important punctuation cues.
 You, the editor, can take some small steps that will greatly enhance the experience for someone using the captions.

 - If there is a period of silence or music, don't leave the captions blank.
 Add a text that says [MUSIC] or [SILENCE] so the reader knows nothing is being missed.